PhysixProject/physix-on-usb/README.md

 make headers_install
 ```

-Before creating the initramfs using the next command,
+Before creating the initramfs using the next command, there needs
-make sure the initrd-switch-root.serivce and mount-squashfs.service
-files are located in  /lib/systemd/system/.
-These unit viles are
+to be some edits to how Systemd boots the system.
+On boot, initramfs
+will mount the root of the ISO image (/dev/disk/by-label/Physix-Project).

+We want to add a modified version of the 'initrd-switch-root.serivce' and
+'mount-squashfs.service' files.
+Copy them to /lib/systemd/system/.
+These
-responsible for mounting the squashfs filesystem under /sysroot
+unit files are responsible for mounting the squashfs filesystem under
-during the last stage of boot.
+/sysroot/live/filesystem.squashfs during the last stage of boot.
+Add the paths of these unit files to be included in the initramfs by
+editing /etc/dracut.conf
 ```
 kinstall 5.4.41 Live-Kernel
 ```
 You should have a kernel and initrd located at /boot.

-## Create SquashFS Image ##

-mnt /dev/mapper/physix-root /some/dir
-mksquashfs /some/dir dir.sqsh

 ## Troubleshooting ##